Mathyess/Mathyess/README.md

 ## 🪐 About me
 <h1><strong>Hello</strong</h1>

-<h3>I’m Matheus Alende, I like programming and competitive games.
+- I’m Matheus Alende, I like programming and competitive games.
 I'm 19 years old and I'm studying software engineering.
 Currently studying HTML CSS and C.
 In the future I intend to study JS, Python and Ruby.
 And this is me.
-Welcome to my profile. ♟</h3>
+Welcome to my profile. ♟

 ## 🪐 About me